tallninja/Swlang/README.md

 #### 5. Statements

-In Swalang statements are followed by a semi-colon to indicate the end of the statement;
+In Swlang statements are followed by a semi-colon to indicate the end of the statement;

 ```text
 sema("Habari, Dunia!");